apiflask/apiflask/docs/schema.md

 And there are two decorators to register a validation method:

-- `validates(field_name)`: to regsiter a method to validate a specified field
+- `validates(field_name)`: to register a method to validate a specified field
-- `validates_schema`: to regsiter a method to validate the whole schema
+- `validates_schema`: to register a method to validate the whole schema

 !!! tips